gmossy/human-activity-recognition/README.md

 Udacity Machine Learning Capstone Project
 # human-activity-recognition
-Udacity Machine Learning Capstone - by Glenn Mossy - A Machine Learning Based Human Activity Recognizer 11/26/2019
+Udacity Machine Learning Capstone - by Glenn Mossy - A study of Machine Learning Based Human Activity Recognizers 11/26/2019

 In this README file, you will find a link were to download the data, what the data files are named, and instructions on how to use the  data, how to run the project, and Acknowledgements.